 The first thing you’ll notice are the impressive, large pillars flanking the entrance.
 The driveway has lovely, mature, beech trees and manicured lawns on both sides.
 On the right you can see farm animals in the field just over a fence.

-Halfway up the driveway, which veers upwards and gently curls to the right, you’ll see Altamont House.
+Halfway up the driveway after a gentle incline and a curl to the right, you’ll see Altamont House.
 Drive past the house and you’ll come to a small T-junction - turn right here and this brings you in to the car park.

 Here you’ll find information signs, picnic tables and toilets.

 The Office of Public Works (OPW) (which manages the property) charges €2 per visit to the estate.
 You can get a ticket from one of the machines in the car park and place it inside your car on the dashboard, so that it’s clearly visible.